How Do You Make a Small Business More Profitable Without Raising Prices?

 Acquiring a new customer costs five to seven times more than retaining an existing one.
 That’s not a motivational quote.
 It’s a margin calculation.

-Every time a customer leaves and has to be replaced, you spend on advertising, discounting, or time spent on outreach.
+Every time a customer leaves, you spend on advertising, discounting, or outreach to replace them.
 The customer who stays costs you a follow-up message and a decent experience.
-The difference in profitability between a business with strong retention and one that constantly churns through new customers is enormous, even when their revenue numbers look similar.
+The profit difference is significant, even when top-line revenue looks similar.

 Build a Simple Follow-Up System After Every Sale